leifbr/f5certlabs/docs/class2/module02/lab3.rst

 -----------------------------------------------

 Here you are going to perform some custom profile alterations to help secure the web site.
-You are going to make sure hackers can see error codes returned, scrub the response headers of extraneous and potentially dangerous information and encrypted the persistence cookie to prevent tampering.
+You are going to make sure hackers cannot see error codes returned, scrub the response headers of extraneous and potentially dangerous information and encrypt the persistence cookie to prevent tampering.

 Obtain the cookie name and information by browsing to